The Culicchia Neurological family is mourning the death of its founder, revered neurosurgeon Carl Culicchia. He was 95.

-Early on, the clinic included both neurosurgeons and medical neurologists and was the primary source of neurosurgical care for about 250,000 people.
-Always the pioneer, Dr. Culicchia established a hospital-based electroencephalographic laboratory in the 1960′s so patients in rural southeast Louisiana would have access to telephonically transmitted EEGs.
-He was also instrumental in establishing two hospitals and the first MRI laboratory on the West Bank.
+Early on, the clinic included both neurosurgeons and medical neurologists and was the primary source of neurosurgical care for approximately a quarter of a million residents on the West Bank.